gbmhunter/blog/content/programming/languages/c-plus-plus/_index.md

 ---
 author: gbmhunter
-date: 2012-10-22 20:48:14+00:00
+date: 2012-10-22
 draft: false
 title: C++ Programming
 type: page
-url: /programming/languages/c-plus-plus
 ---

-## Overview
+<h2>Overview</h2>

-This page covers C++ programming and it's use in embedded programming.
+<p>This page covers C++ programming and it's use in embedded programming.</p>

-<blockquote>**DID YOU KNOW?** - C++ started out as a preprocessor for C, before later developing into it's own language.</blockquote>
+<blockquote>C++ started out as a preprocessor for C, before later developing into it's own language.</blockquote>

 One of my favourite quotes:

-> C makes it easy to shoot yourself in the foot...C++ makes it harder, but when you do, it blows your whole leg off. - Bjame Stroustrup
+<blockquote>C makes it easy to shoot yourself in the foot...C++ makes it harder, but when you do, it blows your whole leg off. - Bjame Stroustrup</blockquote>

 ## Benefits Over C